nihcompmed/SensX/README.md

   <img src="https://github.com/user-attachments/assets/2e57d376-089a-43a5-ba48-b7a48ccd9048" alt="SensX Sensitivity Map" width="400">
 </p>

 SensX identifies the input features a deep learning system utilizes to generate its predictions.
-It is designed to interpret complex, high-dimensional systems where model internals are inaccessible or baselines are unavailable.
+It is designed to explain complex, high-dimensional systems where model internals are inaccessible or baselines are unavailable.

 ## Overview